DJ Jazzy Jeff & the Fresh Prince: 1991–1994: Homebase, Code Red and split

 Still having a bit of extra money from starring in the successful sitcom, the duo decided to stage a comeback album in 1991, Homebase.
 The platinum album featured a more mature sound from the group, with Smith rapping in a deeper, consistent voice and changed their sound to fit the era's trend of hip-hop.
 Homebase featured the lead-off single "Summertime", which added rap lyrics to the music of the Kool & the Gang instrumental "Summer Madness" and has become one of their most enduring hits.
-The video features clips from a family reunion in Philly, and shows the duo being driven around while sitting atop a car.
-Summertime earned the duo its second Grammy win.
-The next singles were "Ring My Bell" and "Things That U Do".
-Both featured the typical sound of the early 90s.
-Both videos for the songs featured a different version from the original found on the LP.
+The couple is seen being driven about while perched on a car in the film, which includes scenes from a family gathering in Philadelphia.
+The pair won their second Grammy for Summertime.
+"Ring My Bell" and "Things That U Do" were the ensuing singles.
+Both songs have the typical early 1990s' sound.
+A different rendition of each song from the one on the LP was featured in the videos.

 The final single for the release was "You Saw My Blinker", a song about an old lady that crashed into Prince's new car and his anger at the events that happened thereafter.
 This is the first (and one of the only) songs where Smith curses, saying the word 'bitch' (To the left lane I tried to switch, then, you saw my blinker, bitch).
 Prince's voice is a bit deeper than usual, to make it sound like he's agitated, similar to "Then She Bit Me" from And in This Corner...
 This song reached No. 20 Billboard Hot 100 and No. 22 Hot R&B/Hip Hop singles.
 In 1992 for the Barcelona Olympic Games the duo released the song "Higher Baby" as part of the compilation album Barcelona Gold.

 Code Red, their last studio LP as a duo, was released in 1993, reaching gold sales.
 This LP featured a self-admitted harder sound than their other songs, with Jazzy Jeff saying "We wanted to take a new direction.
 It wasn't that we were concentrating on harder, it was just different", featuring more jazz and soul samples than previous releases.
 The lead single "Boom!
 Shake the Room" reached No. 1 in UK, Ireland, Spain and Australia, and featured a harder sound than any of their other songs.
 Other singles were "I'm Looking For the One (To Be With Me)", which is similar to "Summertime", and "I Wanna Rock", which showed off more of Jazzy Jeff's DJ skills.
 Shortly afterward, Smith began to pursue acting full-time and the duo split.
 He and Townes ended up being sued by Jive, who alleged that the duo was still under contract to create more albums.